 Whether you’re looking to install a cabinet or hang up your new TV, stud finders can be valuable tools in many DIY home projects.
 While you can always fall back on the reliable knock and guess, sometimes you’re unwilling to risk your wall or your appliance and that’s when this tool comes in handy.
-From the simple magnetic variety to high tech wall scanners, these tools can make simple setup projects a hassle free experience.
+From the simple magnetic variety to high-tech wall scanners, these tools can make simple setup projects a hassle-free experience.
 So today we’re taking a look at the best stud finders in 2022, where to find them, how to use them and how to pick the best one for you.
+Because once you have the best stud finder in hand, hanging pictures will be a breeze.
 Let’s dive in!

 Before diving into features and function, you should determine what kind of stud finder you would need.
 In order to figure that out, you’ll need to assess your own needs.
 How often will you be using it and how important is accuracy for you?
 Are you an experienced DIY-er or just a beginner with an appliance to mount?
 Once you have your own prerequisites, navigating features, functions and types becomes a breeze.